What's on this page?

 Soft skills, on the other hand, are interpersonal and behavioural abilities that influence how you work and interact with others.
 They aren’t tied to specific technical knowledge but are crucial for effective collaboration, communication and leadership.

-Our Career Advisor on soft skills...
+Our Career Adviser on soft skills...

 "I think a lot of people I speak to don't think they have soft skills when, in reality, they are just overlooking them.
 It's become second nature and therefore, people don't register it as a "skill".

-In reality, you are practicing and honing those skills every day in life and in work, it's about knowing how to display them and provide appropriate evidence and context on your CV and in interviews to demonstrate how they benefit your potential employer."
+In reality, you are practicing and honing those skills every day in life and in work, it's about knowing how to display them and provide appropriate evidence and context on your CV/resume and in interviews to demonstrate how they benefit your potential employer."

 15 Examples of Soft Skills